mashaped/docs/en/docs/api/receiving/notifications-format/incoming-message/ContactsArrayMessage.md

 | `participant` | **string** | quoted message sender's id |
 | `typeMessage` | **string** | quoted message type            |

-The rest of the fields are filled depending on the type of the quoted message and are identical to the fields of incoming messages described in [Incoming messages](Webhook-IncomingMessageReceived.md)
+The rest of the fields are filled depending on the type of the quoted message and are identical to the fields of incoming messages described in [Incoming messages](Webhook-IncomingMessageReceived.md) section

 ### Webhook body example {#webhook-example-body}